-The deeds to my home can not be found.
-The conveyancers who conducted the conveyancing in Lampeter 5 years ago are no longer around.
-What do I do?
+The deeds to our house are lost.
+The conveyancers who did the conveyancing in Lampeter 10 years ago no longer exist.
+What are my next steps?